-Fifteen Minute Salsa Verde Eggs were quick and easy for a delicious low-carb breakfast idea; skip the low-carb tortillas if you want even less carbs.
-Use Breakfast Recipes to find more recipes like this one.
+Fifteen Minute Salsa Verde Eggs were quick and easy for a delicious low-carb breakfast idea without many ingredients; skip the low-carb tortillas for even less carbs.

 The idea of eggs cooked in some kind of spicy sauce is what has inspired famous dishes like Shakshuka and Huevos Rancheros.
 I could have been thinking something like that when this simple breakfast idea for Fifteen Minute Salsa Verde Eggs popped into my mind, but truthfully I think the recipe was most inspired by a jar of Herdez Salsa Verde (affiliate link) that I stumbled across in the pantry.
 This was one of those “What can I make with ingredients I already have?” kind of experiments, and wow, did I love this easy breakfast.

 I ate my Salsa Verde Eggs with some of my favorite low-carb tortillas to dip into the egg yolk, and savored every bite.
 These eggs were quick and easy for a delicious low-carb breakfast idea that’s perfect for a morning when you need breakfast and don’t have much time.
 And this is also one of my easy Five Ingredients recipes, or only four ingredients if you skip the low-carb flour tortillas!
 I hope you enjoy trying this recipe that’s one of my favorites!

 What ingredients do you need for this recipe?